imixs/imixs-cloud/management/harbor/README.md

 	  resourcePolicy: "keep"
 	...

+You can ignore the persistence of data by setting the 'persistence.enabled' flag in the values.yaml file to 'false:

+	...
+	persistence:
+	  enabled: false
+	...

 ### Disable Scanners

 The harbor scanners are useful to scan docker images for vulnerability.
 But these services also generates a lot of CPU load.
 If you want to start Harbor with a minimum of features you can disable the scanners in the values.yaml file